NORTH KOREAN CHRISTIANS.com

 PROFILE: dprk / NORTH KOREA

 Democratic People's Republic of Korea ("DPRK") is the official name Kim Il Sung gave to North Korea.
-Since DPRK is neither democratic nor a republic nor belongs to the people, the "D", the "P" and the "R" in DPRK are misnomers.
+Since DPRK is neither democratic nor a republic nor belongs to the people, the "D," the "P" and the "R" in DPRK are misnomers.

 Geographically, the Pacific Ocean lies to the east and west of DPRK.
 To the south is the heavily mined, militarized border with South Korea, and to the north is China.
 DPRK also shares a short 12 mile border with Russia at its northeastern tip.

 Seventy-eight percent of DPRK is mountainous.
 The highest point is Mount Paektu, which borders China and peaks at 9,002 feet above the sea level.
-DPRK's main rivers are the Yalu and the Tumen, which comprise the northern border with China and Russia, as well as the Taedong and the Imjin further to the south.
+DPRK's main rivers are the Yalu and the Tumen, which comprise the northern border with China and Russia, as well as the Taedong and the Imjin rivers further south.

-There are nine provinces in DPRK, whose capital city is Pyongyang, located in South Pyongan province, about 25 miles from the east coast and half way between its north and southern borders.
+There are nine provinces in DPRK, whose capital city is Pyongyang, located in South Pyongan province, about 25 miles from the east coast and about half way between its north and southern borders.

 But the DPRK military is quite another story.

-DPRK has the world's 4th largest army, with 1.1 million active duty soldiers, as well as 5 million reserves, the world's 3rd largest.
-The minimum age for the draft is 17 years and the draftees are required to serve for up to 12 years.
-The minimum height is 4 feet 2 inches, reflective of the country's poor diet.
+The minimum age for the draft is 17 years and the draftees are required to serve 10 years.
+Roughly one-fifth of all North Korean men are on active duty at any given time.
+The minimum height is only 4 feet 2 inches, reflecting the country's poor diet.